For People with Bad Credit, China’s ‘Social Credit’ Scores Sound Like an Actual Nightmare

 Most Chinese citizens approve of the new system … for now.

-While all this Orwellian surveillance and judgement is concerning, the majority of Chinese citizens are currently sitting at the top of the credit scoring system, a position that comes with a set of serious perks.
+While all this Orwellian surveillance and judgment is concerning, the majority of Chinese citizens are currently sitting at the top of the credit scoring system, a position that comes with a set of serious perks.
 For example, Business Insider reports that Baihe, a major dating site in China, is boosting the profiles of “good” citizens, meaning people in the A+ pool are probably getting more dates than those languishing at the bottom.
 Additionally, people with high social credit scores can enjoy reduced interest rates on loans, rent things without having to put down a deposit, and even get discounts on utility bills.

 And many people are reporting that the increased focus on behavior has actually improved life in the sprawling Asian country.